Peter Chan: Hollywood and pan-Asian collaborations (late 1990s–2000s)

 In the late 1990s, Chan directed The Love Letter, a Hollywood film starring Kate Capshaw, Ellen DeGeneres, and Tom Selleck.
-In 2000, he co-founded Applause Pictures, where he spearheaded a drive to make Pan-Asian films for the region’s audiences, resulting in hits such as Jan Dara by Thailand's Nonzee Nimibutr, One Fine Spring Day South Korea's Hur Jin-ho, The Eye by Danny and Oxide Pang and cinematographer Christopher Doyle, The Eye sequals and its US remake.
+In 2000, he co-founded Applause Pictures, where he spearheaded a drive to make Pan-Asian films for the region’s audiences, resulting in hits such as Jan Dara by Thailand's Nonzee Nimibutr, One Fine Spring Day South Korea's Hur Jin-ho, The Eye by Danny and Oxide Pang and cinematographer Christopher Doyle, The Eye sequels and its US remake.
 It also fostered collaborations with directors such as Park Chan-wook and Takashi Miike.

 Since the mid-2000s, Chan has predominantly worked in mainland China, capitalizing on the rapid expansion of its film industry.
 His 2005 musical film Perhaps Love, a Hong Kong-mainland China co-production, closed the Venice Film Festival and was Hong Kong's entry for the Academy Awards' Best Foreign Film category.
 Perhaps Love became one of the top-grossing films of the year in China, Hong Kong, and Taiwan, winning a record 29 awards.
 Chan also directed The Warlords (2007) and produced Derek Yee's Protégé (2007), both of which were the highest-grossing Hong Kong-China co-productions of the year.
 The Warlords won 8 Hong Kong Film Awards and 3 Golden Horse Awards, including Best Director and Best Feature Film.